-You can find most of that information on any personal check, or you can call your bank and ask for direct deposit information.
+You can find most of that information on any personal check.
+The routing number usually appears on the front of the check at the bottom left side.
+The account number will be just to its right.
+Alternatively, you can call your bank and ask for direct deposit information.
 Details are often available online as well, but it's best to log in to your account for accurate information.

 Setting up direct deposit can take anywhere between a few days and a few weeks.
 Ask your employer what to expect so that you don't look for your payments in the wrong place.

 Once everything is set up, your payments will arrive in your bank account automatically.
 Be sure to check the available balance in your checking account before you try to spend any of that money.
 Government payments like tax refunds and Social Security benefits are typically available immediately, as are payments from employers, though it depends on your bank.
 Other payments might be held for a few days.

 To send payments electronically, you need a relationship with a financial institution that provides ACH payments.
 Business bank accounts, popular bookkeeping services, and payroll providers may offer that service—so ask the vendors you’re already working with before you search for new resources.

 Once you have a way to send ACH payments, you simply need to gather information about your employees.
 Include any disclosures required by local and federal laws in your communication with payees.
 If you're unsure about the regulations for your area, check with your accountant.

 There are many uses for direct deposit, aside from receiving paychecks or paying employees.

 Your business can pay independent contractors with direct deposit.
 Your bookkeeping software or current payroll provider should be able to accommodate those payments fairly easily, although the cost may be higher than the cost to pay W-2 employees.